← Back to Quick TTS

 Quick TTS vs Speechify

 Speechify has the largest voice library here, and a free tier that exists mainly to advertise the paid one.
+As of 2026 the free plan caps you at 100 minutes of listening per month, only 10 voices, and a 5-file library — everything else lives behind Premium.

 Quick TTS vs TTSMaker

 TTSMaker is the closest free alternative on intent — no sign-up, no paywall — but it's a server-side product, not a browser one.
+The 2026 catalogue has grown to 600+ voices across 100+ languages, with a 20,000-character-per-week free quota and a subset of voices that are unlimited.

 TTSMaker is a perfectly reasonable choice if you need a specific server-side voice they offer and your text isn't sensitive.
 For anything you wouldn't paste into a random web form, Quick TTS is the safer pick by design.